tommy211369/react-marvel-front/README.md

 # About the project

-A fullstack project using the Marvel Developers API : user has the possibility to sign up / login, add characters and comics to your favorites.
+A fullstack project using the Marvel Developers API : user has the possibility to sign up / login, add characters and comics to favorites.
 Made with React, using React Router for browsing, Axios for requests, icons from FontAwesome and Material-UI.

 Database : MongoDB.